I worked once with a group of seniors and was sharing with them how important it was for them to drink water and stay hydrated.

 If a personal care product is too acidic or high in PH it's strips the acid mantle.
 Your acid mantle is what protects your skin, your largest body organ.

-How about what you use to hand wash your dishes ?
+How about what you use to handwashyour dishes ?
 Is your product sourced from natural, sustainable plant sources?
-Mild on your hands, lightly fragrant, have long lasting suds and leave your dishes sparkling?
+Mild on your hands, lightly fragrant, have long lasting suds and leave your dishes sparkling?? ( this product is 32% more effective than Clorox Green and 92% more effective then the Seventh Generation brand) This product was also awarded the2008 PTPA Media Award

 May your hands survive your preventative washing and squeaky clean dishes!!